How To Survive The First Mercury Retrograde Of The Decade

-The first Mercury retrograde of the year — and decade — begins on February 16.
+The first Mercury retrograde of the year — and decade — began on February 16.
 The first planet from the sun has been moving through Pisces since February 3.
-On the 16th, it will begin to move backwards in its orbit, as seen from our perspective here on Earth.
+On the 16th, it began to move backwards in its orbit, as seen from our perspective here on Earth.

 While it’s retrograding, Mercury will re-enter Aquarius on March 4.
 Then, after the planet begins to move forward again on March 9, it will return to the sign of the Fish on March 16.